Sisterhood

 Our goal is to have 100% of the female members of B'nai Tzedek join Sisterhood.
 Our members enjoy meeting new people and connecting with our community.
 Many of us are working full-time and/or have other responsibilities, but we find our time with Sisterhood gives us renewed energy for all the things we do.
 Regardless of your involvement with programs or volunteer efforts, we hope you will join to support our various contributions to the synagogue and community.

 Come to a program or event.
 We offer many social and educational activities to appeal to our broad membership.
-These include: book discussions, Canasta, visits to museums, movie nights, holiday events, and educational, social action, cooking and fitness programs.
+These include: book discussions, Canasta, visits to museums, movie nights, holiday events, and educational, social action, cooking, and fitness programs.
 If you are interested in a program that is not offered, please let us know so we can try to make it happen.
 Take a look at our articles in the monthly Tzedek Scroll or notices in the Egeret.
 You may also contact our Sisterhood Co-Presidents Geri Shapiro and Holli Jaffe.

 Membership